History of anime: 1990s

 The late 1990s also saw a brief revival of the super robot genre that had decreased in popularity due to the rise of real robot and psychological mecha shows like Gundam, Macross, and Evangelion.
 The revival of the super robot genre began with Brave Exkaiser in 1990, and led to remakes and sequels of 1970s super robot shows like Getter Robo Go and Tetsujin-28 go FX.
 There were very few popular super robot shows produced after this, until Tengen Toppa Gurren Lagann in 2007.

 Alongside its super robot counterpart, the real robot genre was also declining during the 1990s.
 Though several Gundam shows were produced during this decade, very few of them were successful.
 The only Gundam shows in the 1990s which managed an average television rating over 4% in Japan were Mobile Fighter G Gundam (1994) and New Mobile Report Gundam Wing (1995).
 It wasn't until Mobile Suit Gundam SEED in 2002 that the real robot genre regained its popularity.

-By 1998, over one hundred anime shows were aired on television in Japan, including a popular series based on the Pokémon video game franchise.
-Other 1990s anime series which gained international success were Dragon Ball Z, Sailor Moon, and Digimon; the success of these shows brought international recognition to the martial arts superhero genre, the magical girl genre, and the action-adventure genre, respectively.
+By 1998, over one hundred anime shows were airing on television in Japan, including a widely popular series based on the Pokémon video game franchise.
+Other 1990s anime series which gained international success were Dragon Ball Z, Sailor Moon, and Digimon Adventure; the success of these shows brought international recognition to the martial arts superhero genre, the magical girl genre, and the action-adventure genre, respectively.
 In particular, Dragon Ball Z and Sailor Moon were dubbed into more than a dozen languages worldwide.
-Another large success was the anime One Piece, based on the best-selling manga of all time, which is still ongoing.
+Another large success was the anime One Piece, based on the best-selling manga of all time, both of which are still ongoing.